-No, Tennessee charges a posting fee for each hour of attendance reported to the Commission.
+No, Tennessee charges an attendance reporting fee for each hour of attendance reported to the Commission.
 Providers are not currently charged a submittal or accreditation fee for each course submitted for approval.

 A number of things can cause this.

-1. You never submitted to attendance batch, it is still showing as pending.
+1. You never submitted the attendance batch, it is still showing as pending.

 2. 2.
 The BPR number you used to enter attendance for the attorney was not accurate, so the attorney didn’t get the credit.

 3. 3.
-When you submitted the course, you said the provider would pay the posting fee.
+When you submitted the course, you said the provider would pay the course reporting fee.
 If it hasn’t been paid, the attendance will not be posted.